davidam/damegender/README.md

     $ cd src/damegender
     $ ./testsbycommands.sh         # It must run for you
+    $ ./testsbycommandsextralocal.sh    # You will need all dependencies with: $ pip3 install damegender[all]
-    $ ./testsbycommandsextra.sh    # You will need api keys!!!!!
-And to install all software required.
+    $ ./testsbycommandsextranet.sh    # You will need api keys

 # Execute program<a id="sec-7" name="sec-7"></a>